casey/just/README.md

 ./test
 testing… all tests passed!
 ```

-Dependencies may be recipes in a submodule:
+Recipes may depend on recipes in submodules:

 ```justfile
 mod foo

 baz: foo::bar
 ```

 Examples
 --------